LPL Calculator: How Much Does Legal Malpractice Insurance Cost?Insurance Explained

 Every state is assigned a minimum premium requirement per attorney by insurers.
 There are also individual rates that every state will set based on areas of practice.
 That’s why insurance rates often change year over year depending on how many claims are being filed in the state based on areas of practice.

+Legal professional liability California coverage, for instance, may be more expensive compared to other states due the laws in place there.
 Even more granularly, the county you are located in could also affect your premium.
 Insurers do this to protect themselves and keep the firms they are working with happy at the same time.
 For example, if they notice that a majority of claims are coming from a particular county, the insurer can increase rates for that county to make up for losses without increasing premiums on a state level.

 Amount of Coverage